Dental Implants: A Modern Solution for Seniors Seeking Tooth Replacement

 -

-What is the dental implant process like for senior patients?
+What is the process of getting dental implants for seniors?

 The dental implant process for seniors typically involves several steps: